wavefrontHQ/help/cloud_integrations_intro.md

 #### CloudTrail

-The CloudTrail integration retrieves EC2 event information stored in log files, extracts write operations, and creates Wavefront **System** events that represent the AWS events.
+The CloudTrail integration retrieves EC2 event information and creates Wavefront **System** events that represent the AWS events.

 #### EC2

 The EC2 integration retrieves additional metrics using AWS APIs other than CloudWatch.

+{% include cloud_integrations_add.md %}